Wrongful Termination? Learn What A Lawyer Can Do.

 Many workers who believe that they are “at-will” believe that they can be fired for any reason.
 That is not true.
 If you feel you have been wrongfully terminated, a wide spectrum of laws exist which may protect your rights.
 Call an employee rights lawyer to learn whether you have legal rights which have been violated.

 Since I focus exclusively on representing employees in a wide array of employment matters, I keep up-to-date on the evolving California and federal laws that safeguard employees.
 This enables me to offer competent, focused representation.
-In every litigation case I take in which I represent an employee in a lawsuit, I work on a contingency fee basis, which means that I don’t charge attorney fees unless and until the employee receives compensation for the wrongs that the employee has suffered.
+In every litigation or arbitration case, or in any matter in which I am seeking the recovery of compensation for the employee, I work on a contingency fee basis, which means that I don’t charge any attorney fees unless and until the employee receives compensation for the wrongs that the employee has suffered.